• Skip to primary navigation

 1. North Stradbroke Island

-There’s no doubt that one of the most popular Brisbane day trips is to the island known as “Straddie”.
+There’s no doubt that one of the most popular Brisbane day trips is to the island known as Straddie.
 North Stradbroke Island sits across Moreton Bay from Brisbane and is fantastic if you’re seeking beaches, wildlife, and spectacular views.
-To get your bearings, take a walk along the North Gorge Walk which runs along the coast at Point Lookout.
+To get your bearings, take a walk along the North Gorge Walk, which runs along the coast at Point Lookout.
 It’s in this part of the island that you’re most likely to spot local marine life, particularly dolphins and sea turtles, plus humpback whales during their winter migration.
-But as the second-largest sand island in the world, you can also expect plenty of gorgeous beaches to sunbathe on, swim, and surf at, including Cylinder Beach right by Point Lookout.
+In addition, since it’s the second-largest sand island in the world, you can expect plenty of gorgeous beaches to sunbathe on, swim from, and surf at, including Cylinder Beach right by Point Lookout.

 Book Tour to North Stradbroke Island